ebaauw/homebridge-hue/README.md

 Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of Homebridge Hue.

 ### Prerequisites
 You need a Philips Hue bridge or deCONZ gateway to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
 I recommend using the latest Hue bridge firmware, with API v1.36.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.05.75 or higher.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
-I run deCONZ and Homebridge Hue together on a Raspberry Pi 3 model B, with a [RaspBee](https://phoscon.de/en/raspbee) add-on board.
+I run deCONZ and Homebridge Hue together on a Raspberry Pi 3B+, with a [RaspBee](https://phoscon.de/en/raspbee) add-on board.
 I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV or HomePod acting as home hub.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of Homebridg Hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).

+As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
-For HomeKit automation, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).
+For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ## Commands
-This package provides the following commands:
+Homebridge Hue comes with the following command-line tools:

 Command | Description
 -------- | -----------